Skip to main content

 Key Features

-Templates for Docker/Kubernetes configs, CI/CD pipeline creation, cloud provisioning, and monitoring setup.
-Includes safety constraints to prevent destructive operations.
+Includes system prompts from tools that handle Docker/Kubernetes configs, CI/CD pipeline creation, cloud provisioning, and monitoring setup, with visible safety constraints that prevent destructive operations.

 Pricing Plans